NREL/EnergyPlus/design/FY2018/NFP-MultiAirLoops.md

 The following revisions will be performed:

-### Revise a filed name in AirflowNetwork:Distribution:Component:OutdoorAirFlow

-The

 ### GetAirflowNetworkInput

 A few sections in this function will be modified to accommodate the changes.